AD/BC: A Rock Opera: Reception

 Leah Schnelbach of Tor.com praised the special as "a (literally) note-perfect parody of ’70s religious musicals, wrapped in a mockumentary about the making of the musical itself," and felt "part of the fun is in watching the writers and actors play with the show’s layering."

 Release

-The special supposedly only aired once on BBC Three.
-However, the BBC Three Programme Index lists a repeat airing on 3 January 2005 at 11:30pm, and the BBC lists airings on 21 December, 24 December, and 31 December 2004, as well as 3 January 2005 on BBC Three.
+Though reported by some sources as having aired only once, on BBC Three, the BBC Three Programme Index lists a repeat airing on 3 January 2005 at 11:30pm, and the BBC lists airings on 21 December, 24 December, and 31 December 2004, as well as 3 January 2005, also on BBC Three.

 AD/BC was released on DVD in the UK on 19 November 2007.